cferdinandi/kelp/CONTRIBUTING.md

 **[Testing Docs &rarr;](https://github.com/cferdinandi/kelp/blob/main/README.md#tests)**

-## Templates

-The `/templates` directory contains templates for...

-- Creating a custom web component
-- Writing a component test

 ## Contributor License Agreement

 Please note that any Pull Requests must agree to the _Kelp Contributor License Agreement_ below in order to be merged into the project.